Hengshui: Air pollution

 According to a survey made by "Global voices China" in February 2013, 7 cities in Hebei including Xingtai, Shijiazhuang, Baoding, Handan, Langfang, Hengshui and Tangshan, are among China's 10 most polluted cities.

 Religion

 Hengshui is the seat of the Catholic Diocese of Hengshui.

+Gourmet food

+Julu sausage is a specialty food in Julu Village, Heyan Town, Taocheng District, Hengshui.
+It uses Chinese medicinal materials and is not seasonal.

+Wuyi Kouwan is a special delicacy in Wuyi County, Hengshui.
+The dunwan mentioned here is not a dish but a table of steamed bowls.
+It consists of 8 local "clean bowls", including Dongpo meat, lean meat, fat meat, elbow meat, rice noodles, mixed meat, and meatballs. pork ribs form a bowl and mat, and the dishes are fat or lean, meat or vegetarian, fat but not greasy, and are deeply loved by the masses.